That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

-How to Choose an SD Card for Switch 2 [Essential Knowledge]
+How to Choose an SD Card for Switch 2: Essential Knowledge

-Ms.gadgetI bought a Switch 2, but I can’t save games even if I insert the SD card I used with my previous Switch… Is it broken?
+Ms.GadgetsI bought a Switch 2, but when I inserted the SD card I used with my previous Switch, I couldn’t save my games… Is it broken?

-The Nintendo Switch 2 card slot is designed specifically for the “microSD Express” standard.
+The Nintendo Switch 2 card slot is specifically designed for the “microSD Express” standard.

 - What happens if I insert a conventional card?